ral-facilities/datagateway-api/README.md

 - `lint` - this uses [flake8](https://flake8.pycqa.org/en/latest/) with a number of additional plugins (see the included `noxfile.py` to see which plugins are used) to lint the code to keep it Pythonic. `.flake8` configures `flake8` and the plugins.
-- `safety` - this uses [safety](https://github.com/pyupio/safety) to check the
-  dependencies (pulled directly from Poetry) for any known vulnerabilities.
-This session gives the output in a full ASCII style report.
 - `unit_tests` - this uses [pytest](https://docs.pytest.org/en/stable/) to execute the
   automated tests in `test/unit`, tests for Python ICAT, and non Python ICAT specific tests.
 More details about the tests themselves [here](#running-tests).
 - `integration_tests` - this uses [pytest](https://docs.pytest.org/en/stable/) to execute the